dabaitudiu/PetBoarding/README.md

 #### 3. /owner_info: Detail information of the service providers.
 - On the left side, there is a "CONTACT ME".
 If you have made your choice, click it and it will direct you to the appointment page.
-- (Forget to add) A return to search/index page button.

 #### 4. /appointment: Appointment page.
 - Page where you can make appointment with the service provider you chose.
 You need to enter your customer_id to finish the appointment.
 All the input columns need to be filled.
 Besides, If you are not a member, you cannot finish this process.